mlmedia/mysql-backup-script/README.md

 ```bash
 aws configure
 ```
-When prompted, enter your AWS *Access Key ID* and *Secret Access Key*.
-You can hit return for the default (none) region name and output format.
+When prompted, enter your AWS `Access Key ID` and `Secret Access Key` from your IAM user credentials.
+You can hit return to accept the default (none) settings for `region name` and `output format`.

 ### Set config variables for the backup script
 Set environment var for S3 bucket.
 This presumes you have already set up a bucket under the S3 section in the above AWS account.
 The below command uses a generic bucket name `your-bucket-name`.
 You should replace with your appropriate value.